Available now on Amazon, Apple Books, Kobo & more...

-Sneak preview—Introduction to Chapter One From the upcoming novel An Unlikely Ending
+Sneak preview—Introduction to Chapter One From An Unlikely Ending

-I'm not going to pretend that finding love was simple.
+I’m not going to pretend that finding love was simple.
 Years of adversity, grief, and loss—burdens no man should have to endure—came before it.
+Back then I thought I understood grief because I’d lived through it.
+It had shaped the foundation of my being.
+But understanding isn’t the same as feeling it in your bones—feeling it in your hands when you set a cup down and your fingers don’t quite stop trembling.
 However, I found a power I was unaware I had by confronting them.
 A fortitude not founded on comfort, but rather in the face of adversity.

 My story may seem simple on the surface, but within it are the threads of love, struggle, and quiet triumph—the kind that bind us all.
 It’s not a tale of grand gestures or sweeping romance, but one built in the small, sacred moments: a glance across a room, a shared silence, the quiet understanding that needs no words.